grimdork/climate/README.md

 ### cfmt
 Colour formatting, printf style.

+### daemon
+A few utility functions for daemon style programs (servers).
+The most important function is BreakChannel, which returns a channel that waits for Ctrl-C and returns.
+Use it like this:
+	<-daemon.BreakChannel()

 ### env
 At the moment, just the convenience function Get(), which returns the value of an environment variable or a supplied alternative.